 ''Thank you very much for Lindsay.
 She was wonderful and (my daughter) did very well in her Spanish test...
 We would love to use Lindsay whenever (my daughter) has Spanish tests.''

 (Parent of Year 8 Spanish student, March 2023)

 ''Lindsay worked with my daughter in the lead-up to her GCSEs.
 From the initial call I had with her, I knew she would be a great fit for my daughter.
 Her bright, friendly personality was just what was needed to help build my daughter’s confidence in a subject she had always struggled with.
 After several lessons with Lindsay, my daughter’s own words were, “I think I actually enjoy Spanish now!”
 She always looked forward to her lessons.

 Lindsay adapted her teaching style to my daughter’s strengths and weaknesses and always provided lots of encouragement and lessons tailored to her needs.
 We have used several tutors over the years, but Lindsay is definitely one that stands out from the crowd and my daughter was sorry once the lessons came to an end.

-An incredibly kind and patient tutor, I would highly recommend Lindsay."
-(Mother of GCSE pupil, August 2022)
+An incredibly kind and patient tutor, I would highly recommend Lindsay.''
+(Mother of AQA GCSE Spanish student, August 2022)